 Venue & Hospitality

-Welcome to the Official Attendee Housing Site for the 2nd International Conference on Atomic and Nuclear Physics, which will be held at Hampton Inn Tropicana in the festive city of Las Vegas, USA.
-The conference will take place in the following location and dates.
+Welcome to the Official Attendee Housing Site for the “4th International Conference on Atomic and Nuclear Physics ” will be held in the beautiful and exciting city of Boston, USA.

 Hotel Services & Amenities

 - Audio/Visual Equipment Rental.

 - Business Center.

 - Complimentary Printing Service.

 - Secretarial Service.

 - Baggage Storage.